bcgov/PIMS/adr/geocoder.md

 ## Context

-Presently when submiting new properties or editing existing properties within inventory the only way to set the latitude and longitude values is manually.
+Presently when submitting new properties or editing existing properties within inventory the only way to set the latitude and longitude values is manually.
 Ideally the inventory would use GIS location values that are pulled from Data BC (better source of truth).

 Providing a way through the property address to pull valid GIS coordinates from Data BC Geocoder would improve the data and the user experience.